PauliusLozys/HorribleSubs-Anime-Parser/README.md

 ## Make a Watchlist
 ![alt text](https://github.com/RainbowDog98/HorribleSubs-Anime-Parser/blob/master/images/watchlist%20display.png)
-You can make a watchlist by adding ainme to it, It will track:
+You can make a watchlist by adding anime to it, It will track:
 * What anime you are watching right now
-* If you have dowloaded it (it will be displayed in dark yellow color)
+* If you have dowloaded it (it will be displayed in magenta color if it's not and cyan color if it is)
-* Approximatly when the new anime will be released
+* Approximately when the new anime will be released

 And thats about it :^)